Qiskit/qiskit/README.md

 This simple example makes an entangled state known as a GHZ state `(|000> + i |111>)/rt(2)`.
 It uses the standard quantum
 gates: Hadamard gate, Phase gate and CNOT.

-Once you've made your first quantum circuit, you need to decide on which primtive function you will use.
-Starting with the sampler we use the `compose` funtion to add a measurement circuit to the example circuit.
+Once you've made your first quantum circuit, choose which primitive function you will use.
+Starting with Sampler, we use the `compose` funtion to add a measurement circuit to the example circuit.
 In this example we simply map the qubits to the classical registers in ascending order.